 With the advent of Release 1.0 of openEHR, more rigorous change management rules come into play.
 These are designed to protect developers and users from adverse effects of changes, and to allow them to upgrade in an orderly fashion.
-Future releases will follow a 3-digit numbering scheme similar to many open source projects, e.g. Apache, using identifiers like 1.0.1 etc. The meaning of a change in each digit is as follows:
+Future releases will follow a 3-part numbering scheme similar to many open source projects, e.g. Apache, using identifiers like 1.0.1 etc. The meaning of a change in each part is as follows:

 - 3rd position: used to indicate error corrections and minor additions that do not change the semantics.
 Thus, Release 1.0.2 is the second error correction release after Release 1.0.